aaai-uc/aaai-uc.github.io/2021_schedule.md

 # Thanks

-We want to thank our Faculty mentors, panelists and speakers, as well as our graduate student mentors / panelists.
+We want to thank our Faculty mentors, panelists and speakers, as well as our graduate student mentors and panelists.

 ## Faculty Panelists
 Rediet Abebe, University of California, Berkeley